 ETD Submission Information

-Your ETD must be approved on or before the deadline date of the semester in which you plan to graduate.
+Important: Your ETD must be approved on or before the deadline date of the semester in which you plan to graduate.
 To ensure your ETD is approved by the deadline, it is highly recommended that you submit a draft for initial review in advance of the deadline.
-Please do not submit your ETD for the first time on the deadline day.
-This may result in your having to take a one-credit extension or graduating in the following semester.
+Please do not submit your ETD for the first time on the deadline day; this may result in your having to take a one-credit extension or graduating in the following semester.

 Master's Degree and Doctorate of Nursing Students

-Submit your ETD to the Formatting Advisor for initial review.
+Submit your ETD via email to the Formatting Advisor for initial review.
 After you have completed your defense and made all the changes required by your committee, submit your final ETD as a PDF.
+The Graduate School does not require a bound paper copy of your thesis or dissertation.

 Science and Natural History Filmmaking students must also submit a copy of their film.
-Submit a compressed H264 file (under 5GB) to firstname.lastname@example.org.
+Submit a compressed H264 file (under 5GB) or a sharable link to the Formatting Advisor.
 If your film is larger than 5GB please contact the Formatting Advisor for alternate submission options.
 Films will be archived on the ETD Film archive with MSU Domain access only.

 Doctoral Students (Ph.D. and Ed.D)

-Submit your approved ETD as a PDF through ProQuest/UMI Dissertation Publishing.
+After approval, you can optionally submit your ETD as a PDF through ProQuest/UMI Dissertation Publishing.
 Please read the Publishing Guides and Publishing Agreement sections of UMI's website for important information.
 There is no fee for Traditional publishing.
-Open Access publishing is $95 (NB: your document will be in the MSU Library's open access database ScholarWorks).
+Open Access publishing is $95.
+(NB: your document will be in the MSU Library's open access database ScholarWorks.)
+Please note that ProQuest/UMI only prints double-sided so if you choose to order hard copies of your dissertation through ProQuest/UMI, your recto/verso margins may appear to shift.

 Complete a Survey of Earned Doctorates (SED).